popoppo/clojure-spinners/README.md

 https://www.unicode.org/Public/UCD/latest/ucd/EastAsianWidth.txt
 (Top page: https://www.unicode.org/reports/tr11/)

+Note that
-Note that all chars defined as "Ambiguous" are handled as half width characters.
+- all chars defined as "Ambiguous" are handled as half width characters.
   Basically you don't need to care about it, but might get unexpected output with them.
+- In this library, all emoji characters are handled as wide characters even if you add "\ufe0e" (Variation Selector-15).

 ## Related
 - [cli-spinners](https://github.com/sindresorhus/cli-spinners) - Spinners for use in the terminal.
 - [ora](https://github.com/sindresorhus/ora) - Elegant terminal spinners in JavaScript.
-- [halo](https://github.com/manrajgrover/halo) - Elegant terminal spinner in Python.
+- [halo](https://github.com/manrajgrover/halo) - Elegant terminal spinners for terminal, IPython and Jupyter.
 - [spinner](https://github.com/clj-commons/spinner) - Simple ANSI text spinner for command line Clojure apps.

 I'd like to thank all related works!!